chronon/capistrano-cake/README.markdown

 Deploying with Capistrano: CakePHP, Composer, and Compass
 =========================================================

+### NOTE: This project is deprecated and will most likely not be updated.
+It remains a working deployment solution for CakePHP 2.x apps, but will not be updated for CakePHP 3.x.

 [Capistrano](https://github.com/capistrano/capistrano), originally developed to deploy Rails websites, is an extremely useful tool for deploying anything.
 I'm using it to deploy CakePHP based sites which use [Composer](http://getcomposer.org/) to manage dependencies,